ono-midori/ono-midori.github.io/techs/libevent.md

 The priority of the event is a number between 0 and the number of priorities in an event_base, minus 1.
 The function returns 0 on success, and -1 on failure.

-When multiple events of multiple priorities become active, the low-priority events are not run.
+*When multiple events of multiple priorities become active, the low-priority events are not run.
 Instead, Libevent runs the high priority events, then checks for events again.
-Only when no high-priority events are active are the low-priority events run.
+Only when no high-priority events are active are the low-priority events run*.

 ```c++
 #include <event2/event.h>